TylerTemp/docpie/README.rst

 -   [new] New ``UnknownOptionExit``, ``ExceptNoArgumentExit``, ``ExpectArgumentExit``, ``ExpectArgumentHitDoubleDashesExit``, ``AmbiguousPrefixExit``.
     New exception handling way allowing you to customize any output.
+-   [fix] when two long options has the same prefix but the shorter one requires argument but the longer one not, it will try to give a wrong value to it

 `full changelog & TODOs <https://github.com/TylerTemp/docpie/blob/master/CHANGELOG.md>`__